yvishal519/Algorithms/algoexpert.io/questions/Min_Number_Of_Jumps.md

-## Single Cycle Check
+## Min Number Of Jumps

 #### Problem Statement

-You are given an array of integers.
-Each integer represents a jump of its value in the array.
-For instance, the integer 2 represents a jump of 2 indices forward in the array; the integer -3 represents a jump of 3 indices backward in the array.
-If a jump spills past the array's bounds, it wraps over to the other side.
-For instance, a jump of -1 at index 0 brings us to the last index in the array.
-Similarly, a jump of 1 at the last index in the array brings us to index 0.
-Write a function that returns a boolean representing whether the jumps in the array form a single cycle.
-A single cycle occurs if, starting at any index in the array and following the jumps, every element is visited exactly once before landing back on the starting index.
+Min Number Of Jumps
+You are given a non-empty array of integers.
+Each element represents the maximum number of steps you can take forward.
+For example, if the element at index 1 is 3, you can go from index 1 to index 2, 3, or 4.
+Write a function that returns the minimum number of jumps needed to reach the nal index.
+Note that jumping from index i to index i + x always constitutes 1 jump, no matter how large x is.

-`Sample input: [2, 3, 1, -4, -4, 2]
+`Sample input: [3, 4, 2, 1, 2, 3, 7, 1, 1, 1, 3]
-Sample output: True`
+Sample output: 4 (3 --> 4 or 2 --> 2 or 3 --> 7 --> 3)`

 #### Explanation